photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 The equivalent [config toggle](/getting-started/config-options/) is `PHOTOPRISM_DISABLE_WEBDAV`.

 ### Disable Places
-When selected, no geo-information is read from your files metadata.
+When selected, geo-information (latitude, longitude) will still be read (and indexed) from your files metadata, however PhotoPrism will not use reverse lookup to determine place names using those coordinates as it normally would.

 The Places section will not be visible.

 The equivalent [config toggle](/getting-started/config-options/) is `PHOTOPRISM_DISABLE_PLACES`.